lingtalfi/ConventionGuy/nomenclature.stringCases.eng.md

 - dash-case: replace consecutive blanks with one dash
 - PascalCase: everything to lower case, then change the first letter of each word to uppercase, then remove gaps between words
 - FlexiblePascalCase: change the first letter of each word to uppercase, then remove gaps between words
-- snake_case: everything to lower case, then replace gaps between words with one underscore (_).
+- snake_case: everything to lower case, convert accentuated letters to non accentuated, then replace gaps between words with one underscore (_).
 Characters other than undercores, flat letters (non accentuated) and numbers are stripped out
-- dog-case: everything to lower case, and replace any non **wordChars** with a dash.
+- dog-case: everything to lower case, convert accentuated letters to non accentuated, and replace any non **wordChars** with a dash.
 No dash can precede another dash
-- flea case: everything to lower case, and remove any non accepted chars.
+- flea case: everything to lower case, convert accentuated letters to non accentuated, and remove any non accepted chars.
 Accepted chars are wordChars, the dash and the period.
 There cannot be more two consecutive dashes, two consecutive underscores, or two consecutive dots.
-- hotDog-case: keep original case, and replace any non **wordChars** with a dash.
+- hotDog-case: keep original case, convert accentuated letters to non accentuated, and replace any non **wordChars** with a dash.
 No dash can precede another dash
 - CONSTANT_CASE: everything to upper case, then replace gaps between words with one underscore (_)